 - East Herts Transport information – Lots of information on local transport including Dial a Ride, Stortford Shuttle and the Community Car Scheme

-Produce less CO2 and emissions than conventional cars
+Electric cars produce less CO2 emissions than conventional cars with petrol or diesel engines

 - Electric vehicle charging points in Bishops Stortford